gdoy1/dnanexus_illumina_automator/README.md

 ## Testing
 ### 2022 dataset

-Testing is taking place on the entire 2022 archived data for the NovaSeq.
+Testing has taken place on the entire 2022 archived data available for the NovaSeq.

 - SampleSheet generation: 96 somatic runs detected.